Jerry Remy

 Gerald Peter Remy (November 8, 1952 – October 30, 2021) was an American professional baseball player and sports broadcaster.
 He played in Major League Baseball (MLB) as a second baseman for ten seasons—three with the California Angels (1975–1977) and seven with the Boston Red Sox (1978–1984).
-After retiring from professional play, Remy served for 33 years as a color commentator for televised Red Sox games until his death.
+After retiring from professional play, Remy was a color commentator for televised Red Sox games for 33 years until his death.

-Remy began commentating with the cable channel New England Sports Network (NESN) in 1988, and later expanded to over-the-air television in 1995.
+Remy began commentating with the TV channel New England Sports Network (NESN) in 1988, and later expanded to over-the-air television in 1995.
 A native of Somerset, Massachusetts, Remy was a popular local figure, known for his exuberance, humorous non-sequitur game commentary, and thick New England accent that endeared him with Red Sox fans.
 He was given the nickname "RemDawg" and was elected "President" of Red Sox Nation in 2007.
 Remy also owned restaurants in the Boston area, and wrote books about baseball.